drvinceknight/Year_3_game_theory_course/Content/Chapter_10_Infinetely_Repeated_Games.md

 ![Convex hull of payoffs to a prisoners dilemma.\label{L10-img01}]({{site.baseurl}}/Content/images/L10-img01.png)

 The feasible average payoffs correspond to the feasible payoffs in the stage game.
-The individually rational payoffs show the payoffs that are **better for both players** than the stag Nash equilibrium.
+The individually rational payoffs show the payoffs that are **better for both players** than the stage Nash equilibrium.

 The following theorem states that we can choose a particular discount rate that for which there exists a subgame perfect Nash equilibrium that would give any individually rational payoff pair!